-It focuses on enterprise selling in the B2B context to target larger accounts with large deal sizes and non-linear buying journeys.
-In such purchase processes, an average of 11 stakeholders are involved in the decision-making and ABS tries to incorporate all the key people in the transaction, taking into account their business interests and offering them a consultative, customized solution.
+It focuses on enterprise selling in the B2B sales context to target larger accounts with large deal sizes and non-linear buying journeys.
+In such purchase processes, an average of 11 stakeholders are involved in the decision-making and account-based selling or ABS through stakeholder mapping tries to incorporate all the key people in the transaction, taking into account their business interests and offering them a consultative, customized solution.

-It is no longer a numbers game, but a value game with ABS.
+It is no longer a numbers game, but a value game with account-based selling.

-While transitioning to the account-based methodology, updating and tracking relevant KPIs becomes crucial.
+While transitioning to the account-based methodology from a traditional B2B sales approach, updating and tracking relevant KPIs becomes crucial.
 Following are some you can start with:

 Conversions are the estimation of the success of your account-based selling strategy.
 Following are some parameters that you can compare conversion rates with for better comprehension of the impact ABS is having on your organization.